Play Time! Why Circus Arts are Appropriate for Everyone

 Historically, the circus has been a place where anyone and everyone is welcome and the possibilities of human potential are expanded.
 It comes to town and becomes the central gathering place, a community hub and a source of inspiration.
 Circus is a gathering of the others.

-As a hybrid of art and sport, circus is comprised of a myriad of disciplines; dance, theatre, acrobatic, rhythm… As a result, it not only includes people of varied skills and abilities, but actually requires this diversity to be whole.
-When practicing circus arts trust, coordination and communication skills are experientially developed and risk taking curiosities are played out in a safe and controlled environment.
+As a hybrid of art and sport, circus is comprised of a myriad of disciplines: dance, theatre, acrobatic, rhythm… As a result, it not only includes people of varied skills and abilities, but actually requires this diversity to be whole.
+When practicing circus arts, trust, coordination and communication skills are experientially developed and risk-taking curiosity is played out in a safe and controlled environment.
 The non-competitive yet physical nature of the form makes it a unique and beneficial outlet for all ages.

 Circus arts are a disciplined form of movement that is equally appealing to people of ALL ages and abilities!
 This type of training improves spatial awareness, coordination, self-esteem, physical fitness and trust.
 Working to meet goals is highly satisfying; everyone is part of a creative process when they join together to develop small group acts.

-Your can learn the basics of the circus: beginning tumbling, handstands, juggling, hula hoop, poi spinning, diabolo, slackline, ballon sculpting, hand-to-hand, group pyramids, make-up and choreography.
-Through group activities, children learn the most important aspect of performing: leadership and communication skills.
+You can learn the basics of circus: beginning tumbling, handstands, juggling, hula-hoop, poi, spinning, diabolo, slackline, balloon sculpting, hand-to-hand, group pyramids, make-up and choreography.
+Through group activities, children learn the most important aspects of performing: leadership and communication skills.

-We live in a culture which encourages us to experience disconnection from our bodies, our instinctual selves, each other and the world around us.
+We live in a culture that encourages us to experience disconnection from our bodies, our instinctual selves, each other and the world around us.

 In a state of play, we experience the present moment.
 What can take many months of meditation to achieve happens instantly in play.
 We can use this as a roadmap home.